smalldatalab/omh-admin-dashboard/README.md

 * `views/admin/pam_data_points/_show.html.haml`
 * `views/admin/ohmage_data_points/_show.html.haml`
 * `views/admin/fitbi_data_points/_show.html.haml`

+All the routes are defined in `config/routes.rb`.
+You can also run `rake routes` for the list of paths.

 > Image download

 The dashboard used [mongoid-grid_fs](https://github.com/ahoward/mongoid-grid_fs), a pure Mongoid/Moped implementation of the MongoDB GridFS specification.
-In `controllers/admin/images_controller.rb`, the meta data of images will be directly pulled out from the mongodb and send the files as download.
+In `controllers/admin/images_controller.rb`, the meta data of images will be directly pulled out from the mongodb and send the data as download files.

 ```Ruby
 class Admin::ImagesController < ApplicationController